 The Australian Government asked the Productivity Commission to undertake a 12 month public inquiry into Australia's intellectual property system.
 This inquiry is now complete.

 The issues paper covers a range of issues on which the Commission sought information and feedback, and was intended to assist you in preparing a submission.

 Initial submissions were due by 30 November 2015.

 The draft report was released on 29 April 2016 for further information and feedback.

 Submissions were due by 3 June 2016.

-The inquiry report is expected to be handed to the Australian Government in September 2016 (revised).
+The inquiry report was handed to the Australian Government on 23 September 2016 (revised).

 The release of the final report by the Government is the final step in the process.

 Under the Productivity Commission Act 1998, the Government is required to table the report in each House of the Parliament within 25 sitting days of receipt.

 In undertaking this inquiry, the Commission was asked to consider whether current arrangements provide an appropriate balance between access to ideas and products, and encouraging innovation, investment and the production of creative works.